djflux/docker-mock-rpmbuilder/README.md

 ## Output

-If all worked well, you should have all the RPMs (source + binaries) availables in the configured output folder:
+If all worked well, you should have all the RPMs (source + binaries) available in the configured output folder:

 ```bash